kelvinlockwood/policies/terms/index.md

 3. You are responsible for all content posted to and activity that occurs under your account, including content posted by and activity of any users in your account.
 4. You must notify us immediately upon becoming aware of any breach of security or unauthorized use of your account.
 5. You must be a human.
 Accounts registered by “bots” or other automated methods are not permitted.
+6. By purchasing products or services you represent that you have reached the age of majority (which in most states is 18 years old) and have the legal capacity to enter into a contract.
+If you are under the age of majority or cannot lawfully enter into a contract, you must have your parent or guardian review these Terms and the Privacy Policy, and register or place an order on your behalf.

 ## Payment, Refunds, and Plan Changes